History: ICSU and climate change

 The publication of the IPCC’s First Assessment report in 1990 spurred governments to negotiate the United Nations Framework Convention on Climate Change (UNFCCC), which was ready for signature at the 1992 United Nations Conference on Environment and Development (UNCED) – also known as the “Earth Summit” – in Rio de Janeiro.

 The IPCC Second Assessment Report of 1995 provided important material drawn on by negotiators in the run-up to the adoption of the Kyoto Protocol to the UNFCCC in 1997.
 WCRP and IGBP played a key role in coordinating the research that was assessed by the IPCC.

-This text is taken from the brochure "The International Council for Science and Climate Change: 60 Years of Facilitating Climate Change Research and Informing Policy", available for download from our Publications section.
+This text is taken from the brochure “The International Council for Science and Climate Change: 60 Years of Facilitating Climate Change Research and Informing Policy”, available for download below.